TheSpatialCommunity/documents/COC.md

 Create boundaries to your own behavior and consider how you can create safe space that helps prevent unacceptable behavior by others.
 We do not seek to list all cases of unacceptable behavior, but provide examples to help guide our community in thinking through how to respond when we experience these types of behavior, whether directed at ourselves or others.

-If you are unsure if something is appropriate behavior, it probably isn’t.
+If you are unsure if something is appropriate behavior, it probably isn't.
 Each person you interact with can define where that line is for them.
 Impact matters more than intent.
 Ensuring that your behavior does not have a negative impact is your responsibility.
 Problems happen when we assume that our way of thinking or behaving is the norm or ok with everyone.
 This is particularly problematic when we are in a position of power or privilege.

 ### Here are a few examples of unacceptable behavior: